awlane/mini-ndn-docker-test/docs/install.rst

   This shortens installation time by downloading binary packages, but is only available on Ubuntu.
 - ``--source`` prefers installing NDN software from source code.
 - ``--use-existing`` will only install dependencies not already in the executable path.

-IMPORTANT: For now, Mininet-WiFi only works with ``--source`` installation because the current NFD release (0.7.1) doesn't incorporate `issue 5155 <https://redmine.named-data.net/issues/5155>`, a required patch for WiFi module to work properly.
-With the next NFD release, Mininet-WiFi will work with both ``source`` and ``ppa``.
-Alternatively, you can checkout (at your own risk) a third-party source "`Use NFD nightly with Mini-NDN <https://yoursunny.com/t/2021/NFD-nightly-minindn/>`", which provides
-NFD-nightly version and contains all the necessary patches.

 - ``--dummy-keychain`` patches ndn-cxx to use an in-memory dummy KeyChain, which reduces CPU overhead and allows you to scale up Mini-NDN experiments.
 Large Mini-NDN experiments would run significantly faster after applying this patch.
 However, your experiments cannot use any NDN security related